 Courtesy of Vintage Romance Styles

 Keep important dates or notes within eyesight by putting them right next to your computer.
 No, you can’t include specific notes or goal breakdowns here—but you most certainly can highlight important dates that’ll catch your eye and remind you that it’s a big day.

-Whatever way you choose to keep track of your days, you can make 2016 your most organized and best planned year so far.
+Whatever way you choose to keep track of your days, you can get started today making this year your most organized yet.
 The only question you have to ask yourself now is how you plan(ner) to do that.